-Function key F1 accesses the Help system, and Ctrl+F2, a Quick Reference page.
+The Help menu shows that function key F1 accesses a Quick Help pop-up, and Ctrl+F2, a Quick Reference page.
 The Help menu option "Manuals, Resources, and more" provides the options: Maple Portal, Maple Resources, Plotting Guide, Tasks, Applications and Examples, Shortcut Keys, and Manuals.
 The Manuals option leads further to the built-in copy of the User Manual.

 Hence, the Maple Help system is generally the best place to obtain information on how to do something in Maple.